MJKWoolnough/jslib/README.md

 This method calls the passed function whenever a value from any of the pipes is received.

-Initial values for the Pipes can be set by using the Pipe in a typle with the default value.
+Initial values for the Pipes can be set by using the Pipe in a tuple with the default value.

 The returned function can be used to cancel the updates.